KenKundert/assimilate/doc/configuring.rst

         > - /tmp

-In this example, ``R`` specifies a root, which would otherwise be specified by :ref:`src_dirs`.  ``+`` specifies path that should be included in the backups and ``-`` specifies a path that should be excluded.
+In this example, ``R`` specifies a root, which would otherwise be specified by :ref:`src_dirs`.  ``+`` specifies path that should be included in the backups, ``-`` specifies a path that should be excluded, and ``!`` specifies a path that should not be traversed.

 With this example, /usr/local is included while all other files and directories in /usr are not.
 The subdirectory to include must be specified before the directory that contains it is excluded.
 This is a relatively simple example, additional features are described in BorgPatterns_.